nhsconnect/integration-adaptors/SCRWebService/README.md

 #Summary Care Record Web Service
-The goal of this section is to produce a web service which provides a simple interface with which a supplier can perform Summary Care Record (SCR) based actions.
+ This is a web service which provides a simple interface with which a supplier can perform Summary Care Record (SCR) based actions.
 A supplier will provide JSON formatted input data for a particular SCR function, this data will then be used to populate templates for SCR functions producing a HL7 message which is forwarded to an MHS and further to spine.